 Looking for fiddle lessons?

 Whether you're a fiddler looking for tunes and techniques, or a classical violinist interested in trying fiddling, Dave Reiner can help!
-And so can Andy Reiner!
+And so can Andy Reiner, who now lives near Boulder, Colorado.

 Dave's been teaching for years, and knows a lot of excellent tunes in bluegrass, oldtime, Irish, swing, and other styles.
 He can show you the best bowing patterns, demystify chords and theory, and help with variations, harmonies, contests, jam sessions, and playing with a band.